ForgedApps/backstage-catalog-webhook-plugin/README.md

 This plugin enables your Backstage instance to periodically send catalog entity updates to a remote endpoint.
 It's useful for keeping external systems in sync with your Backstage catalog.

+This plugin has been reviewed by Spotify and listed at [https://backstage.io/plugins](https://backstage.io/plugins).

 ## Features

 - Periodically checks for changes in your Backstage catalog